Fewer than 400 tickets remain for Baton Rouge St. Jude Dream Home Giveaway

 BATON ROUGE - Less than 400 tickets remain for the Baton Rouge St. Jude Dream Home Giveaway.

-The winner will be announced live on WBRZ’s television special on Friday, June 7.
+The winner will be announced live on WBRZ News 2 at 4:00 PM on Friday, June 7.

 Trending News